Pension Schemes Act 2021

 A CN can be issued against a company or an individual and this usually will require the target to top up some or all of a deficit in an underfunded defined benefit pension scheme.
 A CN will generally be issued where the target was a party to an action, series of actions or inaction, the main purpose of which was to eliminate or reduce a debt due to the scheme from the employer.

-PSA – the new Moral Hazard powers
+Pension Schemes Act – the new Moral Hazard powers

 The criminal sanctions are as follows: